CZ-NIC/yangson/docs/introduction.rst

     as `persistent structures`_.

 :mod:`statement`
-    This module defines the :class:`Statement` class tha
+    This module defines the :class:`Statement` class that represents a generic YANG statement.

 :mod:`modparser`
     This module implements a parser for YANG modules and submodules.